 This rule will redirect all incoming RDP traffic (from local TCP port 3389) from this computer to a remote host with an IP address 192.168.1.100.

-Managing Port Forwarding Rules in Windows
+Configuring Firewall Rules for Port Forwarding Mode in Windows

 netsh advfirewall firewall add rule name=”forwarded_RDPport_3340” protocol=TCP dir=in localip=10.1.1.110 localport=3340 action=allow